laikw/bankdm-build/README.md

 ## Roles
 There are four roles used in this demo:
 - SageMaker Execution role: For SageMaker Studio to create/access resources
-- RedShift role (BankDM-RedShift): For RedShift cluster to access resources and for unloading from RedShift to S3
+- RedShift role (BankDM-RedShift): For RedShift cluster to access resources and for unloading data from RedShift to S3
 - Lambda execution role (BankDM-Lambda): For Lambda function to access resources
 - AmazonSageMakerServiceCatalogProductsUseRole (Default role): For SageMaker Pipelines to create/access resources